loncarales/minikube-ollama-lab/README.md

 - ✅ Lower latency compared to cloud-based solutions
 - ✅ No subscription costs for API usage
 - ✅ Full control over model selection and configuration
+- ✅ Zero-configuration setup with a single command
 - ✅ Perfect for development, testing, and learning environments

 ---